nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.2.1 Listing all persons : `list -p`

-Shows a list of all persons in InterNUS.
+Removes all filters on the person list and lists all persons in InterNUS in the current sorted order.

 Format: `list -p`

 ### 4.2.2 Listing all internships : `list -i`

-Shows a list of all internships in InterNUS.
+Removes all filters on the internship list and lists all internships in InterNUS in the current sorted order.

 Format: `list -i`